cs107e/cs107e.github.io/guides/bootloader.md

 The SDHC card song and dance described above is replaced with the simpler procedure:

-1 Power off Raspberry Pi
+1 Reset the Raspberry Pi

-2 Power on Raspberry Pi

-3 Run the command to load and start your program
+2 Run the command to load and start your program

 In order to use the bootloader, you need to format an SDHC card